charlesxu90/phbuilder/README.md

 This is an important step, and it applies especially to structures that are straight from [RCSB](https://www.rcsb.org/).

 * Make sure your structure only contains one MODEL, does not contain alternate location indicators, does not miss atoms or residues, etc.
-* Basically, if you cannot use your structure to succesfully set up normal MD simulations with GROMACS, you should first make sure this works before continuing.
+* Basically, if you cannot use your structure to successfully set up normal MD simulations with GROMACS, you should first make sure this works before continuing.
 * It is also important that your molecules(s) containing the titratable groups are *at the top* of the structure file.
 So first the titratable protein(s), and only then solvent, ions, lipids, etc.
 * It is also strongly recommended that every (non-ion / water) molecule has a chain identifier.
 If you have only one chain you can simply set everything to A.